 Personally, I often exceed my budget but I never regret it.
 All the products I buy are really useful and, once back home, they remind me of Morocco for months and even years.
 Besides, Moroccan gifts & souvenirs are anything but boring, they make very thoughtful presents, and they are quite affordable.

 Before we get started, make sure you pack a cheap luggage scale with you.
 If you are already in Morocco, you can find luggage scales in most Moroccan supermarkets for a similar price.
 The temptations are strong in the Medina, and you will probably buy different items and souvenirs.
 Without gradually checking on a scale, you can easily end up exceeding your weight limit.

 If you are curious about Moroccan products, here is an overview of the best things you can find in Morocco.
 You might ask why all the hype?
 Well, the best about shopping in Morocco is that you can find beautiful traditional handcrafts.
 Most Moroccan craftsmen are passionate about their crafts and some families run their workshops for generations.
 The materials used are often of high quality, including leather, silk, silver, and copper making each item unique and valuable.

 Shopping in Morocco: The Moroccan Market & the Souks

 Moroccan Markets are of two major kinds.
 The Souks for buying food-related products, and the Medina, for buying lifestyle products like clothing, home decor & jewelry.
 This being said, It is not unusual to find some food products in the Medina, like spices & herbs.
-Which make the Medina the real heartbeat of most Moroccan cities.
+Which makes the Medina the heartbeat of most Moroccan cities.